programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Finally, note that some linguistic tasks, such as [part-of-speech tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging), may not be supported by `nltk` in languages other than English.
 This tutorial does not cover part-of-speech tagging.
 Should you need them for your own projects, please refer to the [nltk documentation](http://www.nltk.org/book/) for advice.

-# (Optional Reading) The *Federalist Papers*
+# The *Federalist Papers* - Historical Context

-The *Federalist Papers* (also known simply as the *Federalist*) are a collection of 85 seminal political theory articles published between October 1787 and May 1788.
+The *[Federalist Papers](https://en.wikipedia.org/wiki/The_Federalist_Papers)* (also known simply as the *Federalist*) are a collection of 85 seminal political theory articles published between October 1787 and May 1788.
 These papers, written as the debate over the ratification of the Constitution of the United States was raging, presented the case for the system of government that the U.S. ultimately adopted and under which it lives to this day.
 As such, the *Federalist* is sometimes described as America's greatest and most lasting contribution to the field of political philosophy.

 Three of the Early Republic's most prominent men wrote the papers:

-* Alexander Hamilton, first Secretary of the Treasury of the United States.
+* [Alexander Hamilton](https://en.wikipedia.org/wiki/Alexander_Hamilton), first Secretary of the Treasury of the United States.
-* James Madison, fourth President of the United States and the man sometimes called the "Father of the Constitution" for his key role at the 1787 Constitutional Convention.
+* [James Madison](https://en.wikipedia.org/wiki/James_Madison), fourth President of the United States and the man sometimes called the "Father of the Constitution" for his key role at the 1787 Constitutional Convention.
-* John Jay, first Chief Justice of the United States, second governor of the State of New York, and diplomat.
+* [John Jay](https://en.wikipedia.org/wiki/John_Jay), first Chief Justice of the United States, second governor of the State of New York, and diplomat.

-## A Stylometric "Cause Célèbre"

 However, *who* wrote *which* of the papers was a matter of open debate for 150 years, and the co-authors' behavior is to blame for the mystery.

-First, because the *Federalist* was published anonymously, under the shared pseudonym "Publius".
-Anonymous publication was not uncommon in the eighteenth century, especially in the case of politically sensitive material that risked bringing the authorities' unwanted attention upon its author.
+First, the *Federalist* was published anonymously under the shared pseudonym "Publius".
+Anonymous publication was not uncommon in the eighteenth century, especially in the case of politically sensitive material.
 However, in the *Federalist*'s case, the fact that three people shared a single pseudonym makes it difficult to determine who wrote which part of the text.
 Compounding the problem is the fact that the three authors wrote about closely related topics, at the same time, and using the same cultural and political references, which made their respective vocabularies hard to distinguish from each other.

 Second, because Madison and Hamilton left conflicting testimonies regarding their roles in the project.
 In a famous 1944 article, historian Douglass Adair[^7] explained that neither man wanted the true authorship of the Papers to become public knowledge during their lifetimes, because they had come to regret some of what they had written.
 The notoriously vainglorious Hamilton, however, wanted to make sure that _posterity_ would remember him as the driving force behind the Papers.
 In 1804, two days before he was to fight a duel (in which he was killed), Hamilton wrote a note claiming 63 of the 85 Papers as his own work and gave it to a friend for safekeeping.
 Ten years later, Madison refuted some of Hamilton's claims, stating that *he* was the author of 12 of the papers on Hamilton's list and that he had done most of the work on three more for which Hamilton claimed equal credit.
-Since Hamilton was long dead, it was impossible for him to respond to Madison's belated counterargument.
-That is where the matter remained for a long time, since no proof supporting either man's claim emerged from the archive.
+Since Hamilton was long dead, it was impossible for him to respond to Madison.

 Third, because in the words of David Holmes and Richard Forsyth,[^8] Madison and Hamilton had "unusually similar" writing styles.
-Frederick Mosteller and Frederick Williams calculated that, in the papers for which authorship is not in doubt, the average lengths of the sentences written by the two men are both uncommonly high and virtually identical: 34.59 and 34.55 words respectively.[^9] The [standard deviations](https://en.wikipedia.org/wiki/Standard_deviation) in the lengths of the two men's sentences are also nearly identical, which doesn't help.
-Neither does the fact that, as Mosteller quipped, neither man was known to use a short word when a long one would do.
+Frederick Mosteller and Frederick Williams calculated that, in the papers for which authorship is not in doubt, the average lengths of the sentences written by the two men are both uncommonly high and virtually identical: 34.59 and 34.55 words respectively.[^9] The [standard deviations](https://en.wikipedia.org/wiki/Standard_deviation) in the lengths of the two men's sentences are also nearly identical.
+As Mosteller quipped, neither man was known to use a short word when a long one would do.
 Thus, there was no easy way to pinpoint any given paper as clearly marked with Hamilton's or Madison's stylistic signature.

 It wasn't until 1964 that Mosteller and David Lee Wallace[^10], using word usage statistics, came up with a relatively satisfactory solution to the mystery.
 By comparing how often Madison and Hamilton used common words like *may*, *also*, *an*, *his*, etc., they concluded that the disputed papers had all been written by Madison.
 Even in the case of *Federalist 55*, the paper for which they said that the evidece was the least convincing, Mosteller and Wallace estimated the odds that Madison was the author at 100 to 1.

-Since then, the authorship of the *Federalist* has remained a common test case for [machine learning](https://en.wikipedia.org/wiki/Machine_learning) algorithms, at least in the English-speaking world.[^11] Stylometric analysis has also continued to use the *Federalist* to refine its methods, for example as a test case while looking for signs of hidden collaborations between multiple authors in a single text.[^12] Interestingly, some of the results of this research suggest that the answer to the *Federalist* mystery may not be quite as clear-cut as Mosteller and Wallace thought, and that Hamilton and Madison may have co-written more of the *Federalist* than we ever suspected.
+Since then, the authorship of the *Federalist* has remained a common test case for [machine learning](https://en.wikipedia.org/wiki/Machine_learning) algorithms, in the English-speaking world.[^11] Stylometric analysis has also continued to use the *Federalist* to refine its methods, for example as a test case while looking for signs of hidden collaborations between multiple authors in a single text.[^12] Interestingly, some of the results of this research suggest that the answer to the *Federalist* mystery may not be quite as clear-cut as Mosteller and Wallace thought, and that Hamilton and Madison may have co-written more of the *Federalist* than we ever suspected.

 # Our Test Cases

 In this lesson, we will use the *Federalist* as a case study to demonstrate three different stylometric approaches.

+1. Mendenhall’s Characteristic Curves of Composition
+2. Kilgariff’s Chi-Squared Method
+3. John Burrows’ Delta Method

 This will require splitting the papers into six categories:

 1. The 51 papers known to have been written by Alexander Hamilton.
 2. The 14 papers known to have been written by James Madison.